GROUND-HRI/workshop/_pages/specialissue.md

 ## Submission Procedure

 <p style="text-align: justify;">
-Please refer to <a>https://benjamins.com/catalog/is/submission</a>.
+Please refer to <a href="https://benjamins.com/catalog/is/submission">https://benjamins.com/catalog/is/submission</a>.
 The option “Special Issue: Group-Robot Interaction” can be selected during the submission process from the drop-down menu on the "General Information" section.
 <br>

 Each submission will be evaluated by at least two reviewers chosen from experts in the field.
 The guest editors will evaluate and discuss the reviews to make a final decision regarding each submission.